 Says Charles Sutton: "All of my life I liked to sing, from when I was 10.
 I listened to the Mills Brothers on radio and records.
 In 1947 or 48, I started going to amateur shows.
 When the Orioles came out, that was something different; I started to sing like that."

 Their idols were the Orioles, the 5 Keys, and the Dominoes.
 They sang mostly other groups' songs, especially at the many amateur contests they entered.
 Their forte, as was the Orioles', was love ballads.
-About six months after they formed, Freddy Pride was drafted; before he left, he recommend a friend, baritone/tenor Lawson Smith.
+About six months after they formed, Freddie Pride was drafted; before he left, he recommend a friend, baritone/tenor Lawson Smith.
+(Freddie Pride would turn up again in 1960, along with Sonny Woods, Roquel "Billy" Davis (of the Thrillers/5 Jets), and Henry Howard, in "Billy Davis & Legends", recording "Goodbye Jesse" on Peacock.)

 Detroit's Paradise Theater held amateur contests every Tuesday night, in addition to the regular show that was booked for the week.
-In the late fall of 1951, the Royals entered, singing the 5 Keys' latest hit, "The Glory Of Love".
+On Tuesday, October 16, 1951, the Falcons entered, singing the 5 Keys' latest hit, "The Glory Of Love".
 They won first prize (the munificent sum of $25), but more important, they also won the admiration of Johnny Otis, whose band was headlining the Paradise's week-long bill.
 He told them they had beautiful voices and had everything necessary to make a hit record.
 He also told them that he'd like to manage them; if they'd sign a 1-year contract, he'd get them a recording deal with Federal Records.
 Federal was run by Ralph Bass, whom he'd worked with at Savoy.
-(This was an amazing break for the Royals.
+(This was an amazing break for the Falcons.
 While at the Paradise, Otis was actually hoping to see the Serenaders perform.
 However, he was too late; the Serenaders had appeared on the amateur show the week before.
-They were backstage, but the group Otis got to hear was the Royals.)
+They were backstage, but the group Otis got to hear was the Falcons.)

 A short while later, Nathan scheduled a recording session at Federal's headquarters in Cincinnati, for February 1952.
 However, once again Uncle Sam stepped in, drafting Lawson Smith.
 They called up Nathan, frantically asking him to move up the session so that Lawson could be on it.
 (This was not only doing a favor for a friend, it was a practical step; he knew all the arrangements they'd been practicing.)
 Nathan came through, rebooking the session for early January.
 He sent them $200 so they could catch a train down to Cincinnati, and put them up in a hotel.
 At this point Lawson had already been inducted, but he had about a week to go before leaving.